Trump declares virus emergency; Pelosi announces aid deal

 “Our great nation has faced crisis before,” Pelosi said.
 “And every time, thanks to the courage and optimism of the American people, we have prevailed.
 Now, working together, we will once again prevail.”

-Pelosi and Mnuchin engaged in days of around-the-clock negotiations with cross-town phone calls that continued even as Trump was speaking, both indicating earlier they were close to a deal.
+Pelosi and Mnuchin engaged in days of around-the-clock negotiations with cross-town phone calls that continued even as Trump was speaking.
+Both indicated earlier they were close to a deal.
+Voting in the Senate is not yet set, with senators out of town for the weekend, scheduled to return Monday.

 They both promised a third coronavirus package will follow soon, with more aggressive steps to boost the U.S. economy, which economists fear has already slipped into recession.